 Outside, confused and hostile Pakistani civilians head towards the crash site.
 A CIA asset accompanying the team, Hakim, addresses the civilians in Pashto as “brothers” and begs them to stay in place.
 They advance and the SEALs prepare to open fire.
 Changing tone, Hakim pleads “They will kill you!”
 The civilians retreat.

 Ignoring the wails of children and the screams of women, SEAL Team Six continues their mission, luring out figures by name and gunning them down.
 Zero Dark Thirty achieves another stylistic triumph, now putting us in the role of the SEALs, straining to hear the slightest giveaway of a presence around the corner, or the telltale click of a rifle being cocked.
-Finally, at the 3rd floor, we hear what we’ve been waiting for, a short, urgent whisper by one of the SEALs of “Osama!
+Finally, at the third floor, we hear what we’ve been waiting for, a short, urgent whisper by one of the SEALs of “Osama!
 Osama!”
 A tall bearded man peeks out of the shadows and one of the SEALs blasts him, hurrying into the room to put more rounds into the body to make sure.
 One of Bin Laden’s women lies about his identity, but there is no mistake.
 It’s Him.

 The call goes over the radio and Maya hears, “For God and Country, Geronimo.”
 Caught flat footed by the treasure trove of intelligence they have discovered, the SEALs scramble to scoop up Osama’s body and all the documents they can before Pakistani aircraft can arrive.
 The crashed helicopter is destroyed by explosives as the SEALs make their escape in other choppers, Bin Laden’s body in a bag on the floor.
 It’s a messy success, but a success.